How to Build a Holiday-Friendly Return Policy

 Determine if free returns are right for your business

-According to our 2022 Returns Report, 96% of consumers are more likely to purchase from an online seller if they are offered free returns.
+According to our 2023 State of Shipping Report, 45% of consumers said that free return shipping is most important to them when returning an item they bought online.
 However, this can be hard to achieve during the holiday season when the rate of returns increases.

 One method you can take to offer free returns is to offer it to customers who make returns at your retail store.
 If that’s not possible, another method e-commerce businesses can take to meet in the middle is to offer free returns when it comes to exchanges or store credit.
 This way, the sale isn’t totally lost, and the opportunity to cover the cost of the return through a new purchase remains.
 It’s also a good incentive for customers to keep shopping with you.